 Example 2: QRL?
 DE W3ABC K

-Please note: If the frequency is busy, you may hear a C (correct), R or QRL in response.
+Please note: If the frequency is busy, you may hear a C (for Si in Spanish), R (Roger), or QRL (Frequency IS Busy) in response.
 Do not respond.
 Simply move on and select another frequency.

 If there is no response to your QRL? you may proceed to calling CQ.

 CQ CQ CQ DE W3ABC W3ABC W3ABC K

 Please note: A 3x3 format is recommended.
 In other words, send CQ three times, followed by the DE (from/this is), followed by your call sign three times.
 That's enough -- take a break and see if anyone hears you and wants to call you.
 The K at the end means that you are done transmitting and invites anyone to respond.

 In this example, W2XYZ will respond to your CQ.

 Please Note: Although the use of AR at the end of the call is strictly correct procedure, many operators will end the call with a simple K. The argument for the use of AR is twofold:

 -- K should be used only after communication has been established and that, at this point in a QSO, full two-way communications has not yet been established.